 Those trainees who move into a specialty training programme from a Locum Appointment - Training (LAT) post or a Fixed Term Training Post will be eligible to have the earlier post and trainee accepted towards their CCT, provided that the original post has been approved by GMC, that their training is relevant to the CCT programme in clinical radiology and that progress and performance have been satisfactory.
+Approval to count previous LAT training must be agreed by the College at the start of the specialty training programme.
+Retrospective approval once training has started will not be allowed by the GMC.
 It is a legal requirement that a CCT can be awarded only to a person who has completed an entire course of training approved by GMC.
-Those with training and/or qualifications from outside the UK will be required to complete the full duration of the CCT training programme, including success in all parts of the FRCR Examination if they wish to acquire a CCT in clinical radiology, or to apply under Article 14 of current GMC legislation for assessment of equivalence to the CCT.
+Those with training and/or qualifications from outside the UK will usually be required to complete the full duration of the CCT training programme, including success in all parts of the FRCR Examination if they wish to acquire a CCT in clinical radiology.
+Appointment panels may take account of previous experience that has not been prospectively approved by the GMC.
+Trainees who meet the required criteria are not entitled to be awarded a CCT, but apply for specialist registration through the Certificate of Eligibility for Specialist Registration combined programme (CESR CP) route.